AndreyGS/common_serialization/ReadMe.md

 ### A few words about implementation.

-To achieve maximum speed most interfaces using CRTP pattern and other tools of templates instead of polymorphic classes.
-The only part where polymorphism is used is CSP Messaging, because in this case it does not have any significant impact on execution speed.
+To achieve maximum speed most interfaces using CRTP pattern and other tools of templates instead of dynamic polymorphic classes.
+The only part where dynamic polymorphism is used is CSP Messaging, because, first of all, it would be very inconvenient to deal with static polymorphism there, and, secondly, in case of CSP Messaging process it does not have any significant impact on execution speed.

 It was assumed that this library will be used in different environments including those where no C++ standard library is present, such as Windows or Linux kernels.